Capital Improvement Program

-In the proposed 2019-2024 CIP over $70 million is recommended for 2019, and approximately $485 million is recommended for project allocations for years 2019-2024.The draft CIP includes funding for several high-dollar projects, such as:
+In the approved 2019-2024 CIP over $70 million is recommended for 2019, and approximately $485 million is recommended for project allocations for years 2019-2024.The draft CIP includes funding for several high-dollar projects, such as:

 - Deferred Facility Maintenance Projects: $2.2M

 - 30 th St and Colorado Bike/Ped: $5.0M